 6. Concession fee

-In accordance with Section 2 para.
-2 of the Concession Fee Ordinance, the maximum concession fee that has to be paid for the supply of tariff customers is determined by the number of inhabitants of the municipalities.
+In accordance with Section 2 (2) of the Concession Fee Ordinance, the maximum concession fee that has to be paid for the supply of tariff customers is determined by the number of inhabitants of the municipalities.
 It ranges from 1.32 ct/kWh for municipalities of up to 25,000 inhabitants to 2.39 ct/kWh for municipalities with more than 500,000 inhabitants.
-According to the 2016 Monitoring Report of the Bundesnetzagentur and the Bundeskartellamt, the concession fee for the supply of private households averaged 1.65 ct/kWh.
+According to the 2017 Monitoring Report compiled by the Bundesnetzagentur and the Bundeskartellamt, the concession fee for the supply of residential customers averaged 1.62 ct/kWh in 2017 (compared with 1.65 ct/kWh in 2016).

 7. Electricity tax

 In 1999, the Electricity Tax Act introduced a tax on electric power.
-It aims to support climate policy objectives by encouraging electricity conservation.
-It also serves to lower and stabilise pension contribution rates since part of the tax revenue goes toward reducing contribution rates for social security.
+It is to help achieve climate policy objectives by encouraging a more sparing use of electricity.
+It also serves to lower and stabilise pension contribution rates.
+Part of the tax revenue from the electricity tax goes toward reducing contribution rates for social security.

-The electricity tax on power supplied to household customers is 2.05 ct/kWh.
+The current tax rate on power supplied to residential customers is 2.05 ct/kWh.

-Items supplied by businesses to customers are generally subject to turnover tax.
-Under the 1994 Turnover Tax Act, "items" refer to not only products, but also services.
-Turnover tax per se is ultimately borne by the final consumer.
-The supplying company merely serves as a trustee: it collects turnover tax from customers and, since only businesses owe turnover tax, pays it over to the internal revenue service.
+As set out in the 1994 German Value Added Tax Act, products and services supplied by businesses to customers are usually subject to value-added tax.
+The VAT is ultimately borne by the final consumer.
+The supplying company merely serves as a trustee: it collects VAT from customers and, since only businesses owe VAT, pays it over to the tax office.

-Turnover tax revenue is shared between the federal, state and municipal governments based on formulas set out in the Revenue Sharing Act (FAG).
+VAT revenue is shared between the Federal, Länder and municipal governments based on formulas set out in the Fiscal Equalisation Act (FAG).

-Turnover tax for electricity is 19% and is levied on the total amount made up of generation and supply, network tariffs and other state-introduced price components.
+The VAT rate for electricity is 19% and is levied on the total amount made up of generation and sale, grid fees and other state-imposed price components.